gvwilson/thirdbit/src/fiction/in-heck/index.md

 ## It Will Win or Lose (Gumption)

-It took them only a few minutes to reach a second gate set into a concrete wall three stories high.
+Several bots floated silently through the air as they approached a second gate set into a concrete wall three stories high.
-Several bots floated silently through the air as they approached.
-*Here goes nothing,* Gumption thought as they passed through the arch.
+*Here goes nothing,* Gumption thought as they passed through it.

-The wall that curved away on either side loomed over a jumble of windowless buildings connected to each other by a tangle of pipes, walkways, and conveyor belts.
+The wall that curved away on either side loomed over windowless buildings connected by pipes, walkways, and conveyor belts.
 Bots bigger than any Gumption had ever seen rolled through the broad paved streets, but—he blinked.
 If he looked closely,